-Jody Barney is a Murri woman from Urangan (near Hervey Bay) with kinship to Fraser Island Birri-Gubba and the Gurangi people of Barcaldine.
-For the last 25 years, Jody has been in Victoria where she has developed strong connections with mob in Wodonga to Mildura, Bairnsdale to Eden, Geelong to Warrnambool, her home town of Shepparton, and all regional centres.
+Jody Barney is a proud Deaf Aboriginal/South Sea Islander woman who has lived in Victoria for 30+ years and has developed strong connections with mob in Wodonga to Mildura, Bairnsdale to Eden, Geelong to Warrnambool, her home town of Shepparton, and all regional centres.

 She has established these connections due to her extensive work as a private consultant, community developer and researcher.
 She attributes these connections to working with families where there are numerous members who are Deaf or hard of hearing and now with the increase of disability, mental illness and recently acquired brain injury.

 Jody has been given permission to present at various locations and attend functions that raise awareness of disabilities (especially deafness) across a whole sector of a community.
 She volunteers in many communities, teaching Auslan (Australian Sign Language) in her home and in the community to increase access to communication.

 Jody has participated and achieved leadership training from AILC (Australia Indigenous Leadership Centre) OIPC (Office of Indigenous Policy Coordination).
 Her experience in leadership spans across many industries in both Indigenous and non-Indigenous arenas.
 These combined leadership skills in education, employment, human rights, disability, women, and advocacy have given her a strong sense of leadership, which has only become stronger.